Twinklebear/LPCGame/README.md

 - Simple map editor
 	- Expand TileBar to allow for placing of GameObjects
 - Animated Image class able to play desired animations at some speed from clips passed
-	- Plays but for some reason flashes a blank image on occasion, is this just the image I gave it?
-Or is it a bug in the code
 	- Also framerate doesn't actually mean framerate.
 It's how many frames to increment the animation frame.
 Need to change this?
 Or maybe just clearer name
 - Implement Lua for scripting objects behavior
 - Better comments documenting code